Montford Johnson: Ranching

-Johnson Establishes Additional Ranches
+Establishing additional ranches

-Around 1870, cattlemen from [Texas] stopped using the Shawnee Trail and began driving their herds to Kansas on the Western Shawnee Trail, what would become the Chisholm Trail.
+Around 1870, cattlemen from Texas stopped using the Shawnee Trail and began driving their herds to Kansas on the Western Shawnee Trail, which would become known as the Chisholm Trail.

-In 1870, Montford's sister, Adelaide, married her second husband, Jim Bond, a trader and stockman.
+In 1870, Montford's sister, the widowed Adelaide, married her second husband, Jim Bond, a trader and stockman.
 Montford settled his business with her (which was started while he oversaw her homestead during the war), giving her 15 cows and calves and several steers, worth approximately $1,100 at that time.

 Montford was pressed by distant relative Chub Moore to take in several orphans.
 He agreed, taking in seven children, two of whom were almost adults.
 To lessen the burden of adopting so many children, Adelaide agreed to take two of them, and Granny Vicey Harmon (a family friend and Chickasaw) agreed to take three of the children.
 Montford and Mary took in the last two and Chub Moore.

-Granny Vicey Harmon had lived with her Cherokee husband, Sampson Harmon, about 10 miles west of the Camp Arbuckle ranch until his death, after which she requested that Montford assist her to take over Jesse Chisholm's trade post at Council Grove, in present-day Oklahoma City.
-Montford declined to help her with the trading post, but eventually convinced her to take charge of a new ranch at Council Grove, making her the first permanent resident of the Oklahoma City metro area.
+Granny Vicey Harmon had lived with her Cherokee husband, Sampson Harmon, about 10 miles west of the Camp Arbuckle ranch until his death.
+After that she asked Montford to assist her in taking over Jesse Chisholm's trade post at Council Grove (in present-day Oklahoma City).
+Montford declined to help her with the trading post, but eventually convinced her to take charge of a new ranch at Council Grove, making her and her family the first permanent residents of the Oklahoma City metro area.

-In the spring of 1874, Charley Campbell, a brother of Adelaide's late husband, became a partner of Montford's and took over the Walnut Creek Ranch.
+In the spring of 1874, Charley Campbell, a brother of Adelaide's late husband, became a partner of Montford.
+He took over running the Walnut Creek Ranch.